lupyuen/lupyuen.github.io/src/lisp.md

 )
 ```

-Because `pinmode` and `digitalwrite` are Arduino-like GPIO functions predefined in uLisp.
+Because `pinmode` (set the GPIO pin mode) and `digitalwrite` (set the GPIO pin output) are Arduino-like GPIO functions predefined in uLisp.

-(`delay` is another Arduino-like Timer function predefined in uLisp)
+(`delay` is another Arduino-like Timer function predefined in uLisp.
+It waits for the specified number of milliseconds.)

 uLisp makes it possible to write __high-level scripts__ with GPIO, I2C, SPI, ADC, DAC and WiFi functions.